CASAschools/climate_hazards/README.md

 ## Usage

-This repository contains folders with notebooks detailing how to acess the data from API's and open source databases.
-As well as, how the data was wrangled and tidied for calculating the aggregated risks.
+This repository contains folders with Quarto Documents detailing how to access extreme heat and precipitation data from the CalAdapt API through the caladaptr package, and reading in files for wildfire, flooding, and sea-level rise.

 ## Authors
 The authors of this dashboard are [Liane Chen](https://github.com/lchenhub), [Charlie Curtin](https://github.com/charliecurtin1), [Kristina Glass](https://github.com/kristinaglass), and [Hazel Vaquero](https://github.com/hazelvaq).
 For any comments or questions about this dashboard, please reach out to @cp-casaschools@bren.ucsb.edu
 ## Acknowledgments